logician22/energy-talking-points/src/pages/documents/heat-myth.md

 displaytitle: "Myth: Solar and wind are helping save our grid from extreme heat"
 title: heat myth
 date: 2019-12-30T04:04:30.193Z
-description: "Truth: Preferences for S+W have made our grid embarrassingly vulnerable to heat waves—and cold snaps—that a fossil-fueled grid could easily manage."
+description: "Truth: Preferences for solar and wind have made our grid embarrassingly vulnerable to heat waves—and cold snaps—that a fossil-fueled grid could easily manage."
 featuredimage: /img/wind-transition.jpg
 ---
 **_Originally published on JUL 6, 2023_**

 **_Myth: Solar and wind are helping save our grid from extreme heat caused by fossil-fueled climate change._**

-**_Truth: Preferences for S+W have made our grid embarrassingly vulnerable to heat waves—and cold snaps—that a fossil-fueled grid could easily manage._**
+**_Truth: Preferences for solar and wind have made our grid embarrassingly vulnerable to heat waves—and cold snaps—that a fossil-fueled grid could easily manage._**

--   A recent Bloomberg story, “In Texas Heat Wave, ACs Keep Humming on Renewable Power” captures an **increasingly popular argument: fossil-fueled climate change is causing overwhelming heat waves, while solar and wind are coming to the rescue with abundant electricity**.
+-   A recent Bloomberg story, “In Texas Heat Wave, Air Conditioners Keep Humming on Renewable Power” captures an **increasingly popular argument: fossil-fueled climate change is causing overwhelming heat waves, while solar and wind are coming to the rescue with abundant electricity**.

     All wrong.[^1]